recoskyler/Budget/README.md

 A simple app to manage your monthly budget, savings, subscriptions (or fixed payments), rent and utilities.
 It's available for both IOS and Android.

+This is a simple app I decided to make because I needed an app to manage my budget and rent in university.
+But I couldn't find an app with the same functions and simplicity.
+So I decided to make one.
+That's why I won't add any other major functions later on, it will stay simple.

 ## IMPORTANT INFO

 ### THIS IS STILL UNDER DEVELOPMENT, TRY AT YOUR OWN RISK